ngless-toolkit/ngless/docs/sources/Functions.rst

     mapped_hg19 = map(input, reference='hg19')

-Ngless does not ship with any of these datasets, but they are downloaded
+NGLess does not ship with any of these datasets, but they are downloaded
-lazily: i.e., the first time you use them, ngless will download and cache them.
+lazily: i.e., the first time you use them, NGLess will download and cache them.
+NGLess will also index any database used the first time it is used.

 The option ``block_size_megabases`` turns on low memory mode (see the corresponding section in the `mapping documentation <mapping.html>`__)